felixfbecker/langserver/README.md

 Your language server is expected to operate in memory and use a filesystem overlay.
 Once the language server receives an `initialize` request, it will subsequently receive file sources and dependencies via `textDocument/didOpen`.
 Use this method to construct the filesystem overlay.
-The language server should only read from disk if the filesystem overlay doesn't contain an entry with file contents.
+When the language server performs any operation that depends on a file's contents, it should first try to read the contents from the overlay.
+If the file is not in the overlay, then the language server should consult the file system.

-It is ok and desirable to keep warm data structures / indexes in memory to speed up subsequent requests.
+It is OK and desirable to keep warm data structures/indexes in memory to speed up subsequent requests.

 ## Testing